Krishnamohan-Yerrabilli/Kubernetes-hands-on/README.md

 the desired state is nothing but a client requirement, and it also stores data about the current status, and metadata.

+#### Scheduler

+Its role is to assign pods to the nodes, it's job is to check the suitable nodes by means of given constraints and available resources, then it schedules the pods to the nodes, it is done by following Kubernetes scheduling principles.